Where is the housing crisis worst in Ireland?

 Crisis hotspot counties — explore the data

-The housing crisis is most acute in these counties.
+The housing crisis hits these counties hardest.
 Each has a detailed data profile showing rental pressure, ownership rates, and unemployment at electoral division level.

 What Census 2022 reveals about housing stress

-Property prices are not directly in census data — but four signals expose where the crisis is sharpest:
+Property prices are not directly in census data — but four signals show where the crisis is sharpest:

-- Private renting rate: areas where the majority of residents rent rather than own signal the highest price pressure, lowest affordability, and most acute housing competition.
+- Private renting rate: areas where most residents rent rather than own signal the highest price pressure, lowest affordability, and most acute housing competition.

-- Owner-occupied rate: home ownership below 40% at area level indicates structural unaffordability — ownership has become inaccessible, not just inconvenient.
+- Owner-occupied rate: home ownership below 40% at area level shows structural unaffordability — ownership has become inaccessible, not just inconvenient.

-- Overcrowding: household size above the national average in high-density urban areas indicates supply shortage displacing families into overcrowded accommodation.
+- Overcrowding: household size above the national average in high-density urban areas signals a supply shortage pushing families into overcrowded accommodation.

-- Unemployment combined with high rent: areas where unemployment is elevated and private renting is dominant represent the most acute affordability stress — low income, high cost, no viable path to ownership.
+- Unemployment combined with high rent: areas where unemployment is high and private renting is dominant face the most acute affordability stress — low income, high cost, and no viable path to ownership.

 Rental Pressure Zones — where are they?